larson-group/clubb_release/Readme.txt

 Optionally:
 F. GrADS for viewing the GrADS output data.
-G. NetCDF >= v3.5.1;  We have not tested our code with anything older.
+G. netCDF >= v3.5.1;  We have not tested our code with anything older.
    If you do not use netCDF, you must remove -DNETCDF from the preprocessor flags, found in the compile/config/<platform>.bash file.
 H. MATLAB or NCAR graphics for viewing the netCDF output data.

 To build, perform the following three steps:
-1. $ cd <BASE DIRECTORY>/compile
+1. $ cd <CLUBB BASE DIRECTORY>/compile
+   (<CLUBB BASE DIRECTORY> is the directory to which you checked out CLUBB.
+    Usually it is called "clubb" or some variant.)
 2. Edit a ./config/<PLATFORM>.bash file and uncomment it the file compile.bash.
 Depending on your platform you may need to create a new file based on the existing configurations.